-Why You Can't Stop Thinking About Someone You Barely Dated, According To Experts
+Here's The Real Reason Why You Can’t Stop Thinking About That One Person You Barely Dated

 Getting hung up on someone you were in a long-term relationship with makes a lot of sense.
 You had time to get to know someone enough to form an emotional bond and attachment.
 Getting hung up on someone you barely dated is another story.
 For the most part, going on a few dates with someone new really isn't enough to fall in love or be too invested.
 Logically, you should be able to move on just like that.
 So why can't you stop thinking about that one person you barely went out with?
 According to experts, there are a few key reasons for why this happens.

 "Usually falling in love with, and being unable to get over someone you barely know and have barely dated, is reflective of having 'attachment issues,'" Lauren O’Connell, licensed marriage and family therapist, tells Bustle.

 Childhood may seem like another lifetime ago.
 But your childhood plays a pretty big role in shaping how you relate to others as an adult.
 If you grew up in an environment where you felt safe, secured, and nurtured by your parents, you likely developed a secure attachment style.
 As an adult, you're more likely to trust others, have positive feelings about relationships, and form healthy long-term partnerships.

 When someone develops attachment issues, O'Connell says they may have had unstable, smothering, or unavailable experiences with their primary caregivers as a child.
 For instance, someone with anxious attachment may have grown up with parents who were inconsistent with their attention and affection.
 Now that you're in a position to form attachments as an adult, it becomes a little challenging to do it in a healthy way.
 If you have anxious attachment, you'll have a hard time trusting other people's motives and may tend to worry more about how your partner really feels about you.